Bersiap: Casualties

-The total death toll during the Bersiap period varies from 3,500 to 30,000.
-But the precise number remains inconclusive, with NIOD concluded a Dutch casualty number of approximately 5,500 with possible higher numbers but not above 10,000.
-After the Bersiap in 1947, Dutch authorities attempted to retrieve the bodies of the victims.
-Several survivors of the period provided legal testimony to the attorney general's office.
-Due to continued revolutionary warfare, few bodies were found and few cases went to court.
-Around 3,500 graves of Bersiap victims can be found in the Kembang Kuning war cemetery in Surabaya and elsewhere.
+Researchers from the NIOD Institute estimate the European and Eurasian civilian death toll of the Bersiap period between August 1945 and March 1946 at between 3,500 and 5,500, and up to 10,000 dead in extremis.
+The lower end of this range is based on a 1947 assessment of the Dutch authorities, who had attempted to retrieve the bodies of the victims.
+Several survivors of the period provided legal testimony to the attorney general's office, but due to continued revolutionary warfare, few bodies were found and few cases went to court.
+In addition, some 2,500 Europeans were still missing across the archipelago by the end of 1948, although that figure also included people who had disappeared during the Japanese occupation.
+The graves of Bersiap victims can be found in Kembang Kuning War Cemetery in Surabaya and elsewhere.

+Other researchers, notably Bersiap survivor and historian Herman Th.
+Bussemaker, Australian historian Robert Cribb, and American historian William H. Frederick, have suggested totals of 20,000 to 30,000 Dutch and Eurasian civilian deaths between 1945 and November 1947 in their publications.
+These significantly higher figures appear to be based on fragmentary reports from the archives of the former Opsporingsdienst Overledenen (ODO; Investigation Service for the Deceased), however, which cataloged the deaths of all citizens and subjects of the Netherlands in the Dutch East Indies from 7 December 1941 onward.
+As a result, statistics from this agency also include military personnel and civilians who perished in the Japanese invasion and occupation, and not just Dutch citizens, but also Chinese and native Indonesian subjects.

-Estimates of the number of Indonesians revolutionaries killed in the lead-up and during the Battle of Surabaya range from 6,300 to 15,000.
-The latter number is likely to include civilians including 1,000 Chinese, and 1,000 Dutch and Eurasians killed by Indonesians.
+Estimates of the number of Indonesian revolutionaries killed in the lead-up and during the Battle of Surabaya range from 6,300 to 15,000.
+The latter number is likely to include civilians, including 1,000 Chinese, and 1,000 Europeans and Eurasians killed by native Indonesians.

-Japanese forces lost around 1,000 soldiers and the British forces registered 660 soldiers, mostly British Indians, as killed (with a similar number missing in action).
+Japanese forces lost around 1,000 soldiers and the British forces registered 660 soldiers dead, mostly British Indians, with a similar number missing in action.
 The actual Dutch military were hardly involved, as they only began to return to Indonesia in March and April 1946.